JoshMcRose/intellij-olive-theme/README.md

 <!-- prettier-ignore-end -->

 ## License
-This library is released under the MIT License.
+This plugin is released under the MIT License.
 See the LICENSE file for details.